Isac-AS/dotfiles/extra/wiki-readmes/1_installing_dwm.md

 sudo pacman -S firefox
 ```
 ### Create a config directory
-If `neofetch` or `htop` the directory `~/.config` might already exist.
+If `neofetch` or `htop` were installed, the directory `~/.config` might already exist.
 This directory is used to save user-specific application configuration.
 If it does not exist, run:
 ```bash
 mkdir ~/.config
 ```